 Protecting Agencies are responsible for informing Jurisdictional Agencies when incidents including wildfires, false alarms, and non-escaped fire suppression actions occur on or threaten their lands.
 Affected jurisdictions will also be notified of significant events on an incident including but not limited to:

 - Increase or decrease in complexity

 - Incident status change

 - Incident strategy change

 - Injury or accident

 - Initiation of an investigation or cost recovery action

 Notification contacts and requirements are described in the AIWFMP.
-(Reference Exhibit B of the Master Agreement for contact names and phone numbers)

 B. Final Fire Reports